← Back to blog

 The most common reason IRL streams drop is simple: your phone loses signal for a few seconds while you are moving around.
 One weak moment and your viewers see a frozen frame or a disconnection message.

 The fix does not require expensive hardware.
-If you have a spare Android phone — an old one you upgraded from, a family member's unused device, anything — you can connect it to your primary iPhone and use both phones' data connections at the same time.
-When one signal dips, the other keeps your stream alive.
+If you have a spare Android phone — an old one you upgraded from, a family member's unused device, anything — you can pair it with your iPhone and use both phones' connections at the same time.
+When one signal dips, the other keeps the stream alive.

 • iPhone as your main streaming device with Moblin installed (free)